Microsoft/azure-docs.pt-pt/articles/iot-hub/iot-hub-weather-forecast-machine-learning.md

    WITH machinelearning AS (
       SELECT EventEnqueuedUtcTime, temperature, humidity, machinelearning(temperature, humidity) as result from [YourInputAlias]
    )
    Select System.Timestamp time, CAST (result.[temperature]
 AS FLOAT) AS temperature, CAST (result.[humidity]
-AS FLOAT) AS humidity, CAST (result.[Scored Probabilities] AS FLOAT ) AS 'probabalities of rain'
+AS FLOAT) AS humidity, CAST (result.[scored probabilities] AS FLOAT ) AS 'probabalities of rain'
    Into [YourOutputAlias]
    From machinelearning
    ```